Mazo de la Roche: Early life

 De la Roche was born in Newmarket, Ontario, north of Toronto, on January 15, 1879.
 She was the only child of William Roche, a salesman, and Alberta (Lundy) Roche, who was a great-great-niece of David Willson, founder of the Children of Peace, through the latter's elder half-brother Hugh L. Willson.
-On her father's side of the family, her uncle Francis signed himself as "Francis J. de la Roche", claiming a descendancy from Sir Richard de la Roche (1199-1283) of Strongbow's army; Mazo eventually adopted the "de la Roche" surname, claiming that it was a nod to French heritage.
+On her father's side of the family, her uncle Francis signed himself as "Francis J. de la Roche", claiming a descendancy from Sir Richard de la Roche (1199–1283) of Strongbow's army; Mazo eventually adopted the "de la Roche" surname, claiming that it was a nod to French heritage.

 The Roche family moved frequently throughout Southern Ontario during her childhood because of her mother's ill health and her father's work as a travelling salesman.
-She lived successively in Newmarket (1879–85), at least two separate addresses in Toronto (1885–88), several dwellings in Orillia (1888–91), Galt (1891-92), Orillia (again, 1892–94) and Toronto (again, 1894-1900).
+She lived successively in Newmarket (1879–1885), at least two separate addresses in Toronto (1885–1888), several dwellings in Orillia (1888–1991), Galt (1891–1892), Orillia (again, 1892–1894) and Toronto (again, 1894–1900).
 She was a lonely child who became an avid reader and developed her own fictional world, "The Play," in which she created imaginary scenes and characters.
 One of the family's moves meant some years on a farm owned by a wealthy man who farmed as a hobby.
-There de la Roche began to develop her fictional world of rural aristocracy that would—years later—become Jalna.
+There de la Roche began to develop her fictional world of rural aristocracy that—years later—became Jalna.

-When de la Roche was seven, her parents adopted her orphaned eight-year-old cousin Caroline Clement, who joined in Mazo's fantasy world game and would become her lifelong companion.
+When de la Roche was seven, her parents adopted her orphaned eight-year-old cousin Caroline Clement, who joined in Mazo's fantasy world game and became her lifelong companion.
 De la Roche wrote her first short story at age 9.
 She attended high school at Jameson Collegiate (now Parkdale Collegiate Institute) in west end Toronto, and later studied at the Metropolitan School of Music, the University of Toronto, and the Ontario School of Art, all in Toronto.